 I know my definition of those heavy words doesn’t even begin to scratch the surface on the many layers that weigh down this loaded topic, but, the bottom line is this:

-Yes – because of his choice to act on his feelings and desires even though they are not in line with God’s original design (Genesis 1:27-28, Genesis 2:24) is committing the act of sin.
+The intentional decision to act on one’s feelings and desires even though they are not in line with God’s original design (Genesis 1:27-28, Genesis 2:24) is committing the act of sin.
 Conversely, those who feel attracted to someone of the same sex, yet choose not to act on their desires (even though it may be incredibly challenging), are experiencing the temptation that comes from the sinful bent of same-sex attraction.

-Each human being was perfectly created in God’s own image (Genesis 1:27), handcrafted by a Master Designer and beautifully made and wonderfully known before the beginning of time (Psalm 139:14, 16).
-However, when sin entered into the world (Genesis 3) sin was seeped into everything God originally created to be perfect.
+Each human being was perfectly created in God’s image (Genesis 1:27), handcrafted by a Master Designer and beautifully made and wonderfully known before the beginning of time (Psalm 139:14, 16).* However, when sin entered into the world (Genesis 3) sin was seeped into everything God originally created to be perfect.
 What God initially intended to be good, right and true, Satan tainted, warped and skewed into a fallen creation bent towards sinful desires.

-What’s different, though, is I do not identify by the sin and brokenness that plague me.
-Rather, my identity is found in Christ.
+What’s different, though, is to not identify by the sin and brokenness that plague us.
+Rather, our identity should be found in Christ.

 Moreover, we must remember that each person was perfectly designed but is also humanly flawed.
 Each one of us has a personal collection of sinful weaknesses that we are bent towards and attracted to.
 Homosexuality is no different from any other sin, even if culture wants to tell us otherwise (1 Corinthians 6:9-10).